 How ChatGPT is Changing the Classroom in the Era of Artificial Intelligence

-ChatGPT is a new artificial intelligence software that will answer a prompt with a detailed response.
-This program from OpenAI does require registering for an account (including using a valid phone number) but has no cost associated with it.
+ChatGPT is an artificial intelligence software that will answer a prompt with a detailed response.
+This program from OpenAI requires registering for an account (including a valid phone number) but incurs no cost on a basic plan.

 ChatGPT Registration Buttons

-Once you register, you can ask it anything you would like and it will give you a well-written response.
-There are numerous disclaimers that the information has the possibility of being incorrect, so wrong answers are not unheard of.
+Once you register, you can ask it anything you would like, and it will give you a well-written response.
+There are numerous disclaimers stating that the information may be incorrect, so wrong answers are not unheard of.

 ChatGPT Disclaimer for errors